cf.Field.regrids

 • 'conservative': Alias for 'conservative_1st'

 • 'patch' Patch recovery interpolation.
-A second degree 2-d polynomial regridding method, which uses a least squares algorithm to calculate the polynomials.
+Patch rendezvous method of taking the least squares fit of the surrounding surface patches.
+This is a higher order method that may produce interpolation weights that may be slightly less than 0 or slightly greater than 1.
 This method typically results in better approximations to values and derivatives when compared to bilinear interpolation.

-• 'nearest_stod': Nearest neighbour interpolation for which each destination point is mapped to the closest source point.
-Useful for extrapolation of categorical data.
-Some destination cells may be unmapped.
+• 'nearest_stod': Nearest neighbour source to destination interpolation for which each destination point is mapped to the closest source point.
+A source point can be mapped to multiple destination points.
+Useful for regridding categorical data.

-• 'nearest_dtos': Nearest neighbour interpolation for which each source point is mapped to the destination point.
-Useful for extrapolation of categorical data.
-All destination cells will be mapped.
+• 'nearest_dtos': Nearest neighbour destination to source interpolation for which each source point is mapped to the closest destination point.
+A destination point can be mapped to multiple source points.
+Some destination points may not be mapped.
+Useful for regridding of categorical data.

 • None: This is the default and can only be used when dst is a RegridOperator.